 When I think of how I submit to God, I think of a parental relationship that doesn’t quite match the one I had with my parents as a child.
 As a child, I obeyed out of fear and I rebelled out of resentment.
 With God, I obey because of what he’s done for me, and because it seems an (almost) appropriate response to his unconditional love for me.
 It stands to reason that how you view God in your life is directly related to how you will respond to his words, either in obedience or the opposite.

 Then I think about how I submit to my husband.
 This is a staggered occurrence that is done normally in response to him behaving in a way I find acceptable, and in those moments in between submission, I am just simply a wife.
 Loving, kind, challenging and sometimes argumentative wife.
 This system seemed to work well for me…until recently.

-I, we recently underwent a major transition, one that’s quite common to the military community and I noticed a lack of teamwork between the two of us, my husband and I. He was concerned that I was constantly challenging him, always questioning what he told me instead of simply taking him at his word.
+I…we recently underwent a major transition, one that’s quite common to the military community and I noticed a lack of teamwork between the two of us, my husband and I. He was concerned that I was constantly challenging him, always questioning what he told me instead of simply taking him at his word.
 I was concerned that he was beginning to treat me like one of the children; that he expected me to simply nod my head and say “Yes, Sir,” whenever he spoke, unable to ask questions or get explanations; unable to participate in the conversation with anything more than agreement.
-It pissed me off.
+It angered me to say the least.

 In this particular situation, perhaps his love would have been willing to work with me instead of taking the entire load on his shoulders and expecting me to simply fall in line.
 As for me, I think submission would have been in the form of doing my best to help him in any way I can, as I already knew that my husband is the type to take on a huge burden even if he knows it’s far too much for him to carry.

 I don’t think submission to a husband is easy but I also don’t think it’s wrong.
 There are a few synonyms to the word submit that I found quite enjoyable: